 An implication of this change is that new businesses moving into existing buildings will not be required to provide any additional parking.
 They will instead be able to make use of the existing parking on site.

-The proposed changes also remove the requirement for Minor Home Based Businesses to get a development permit, provided they comply with relevant regulations.
+The changes also remove the requirement for Minor Home Based Businesses to get a development permit, provided they comply with relevant regulations.
 Minor Home Based Businesses will still be required to get a business licence.